kupiqu/plasma-active-application/README.md

+# Discontinued

+It doesn't make sense to duplicate efforts.
+Please use the Window Title Applet, which is better integrated with Latte Dock technology: https://github.com/psifidotos/applet-window-title

 # Plasma Active Application

 KDE plasma applet to show the active application name.
 Thought to be used in a panel together with plasma's global menu.